rustaceanrob/kyotod/README.md

 ## Configuration

-Wallet configuration is done through the `wallet.toml` file in the root of this directory.
+Wallet configuration is done through a `wallet.toml` file.
 The following tables describe the available configurations.

 #### Global keys